nullr0uter/simple-portscanner/README.md

 ```

 You will be prompted to input any informations needed.
 It will then go through the given ports and give you a colored feedback on what ports are open (green) ore closed (red).
+I´ve compiled the .py file into an .exe, too.